PTX1991/SDWebImage/README.md

 In 5.0, we introduced a brand new mechanism for supporting animated images.
 This includes animated image loading, rendering, decoding, and also supports customizations (for advanced users).

 This animated image solution is available for `iOS`/`tvOS`/`macOS`.
-The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.
+The `TXAnimatedImage` is subclass of `UIImage/NSImage`, and `TXAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.

-The `SDAnimatedImageView` supports the familiar image loading category methods, works like drop-in replacement for `UIImageView/NSImageView`.
+The `TXAnimatedImageView` supports the familiar image loading category methods, works like drop-in replacement for `UIImageView/NSImageView`.

 Don't have `UIView` (like `WatchKit` or `CALayer`)? you can still use `SDAnimatedPlayer` the player engine for advanced playback and rendering.